AT-Publishing/website/_strategy/2017-09-19-wyckoff-ranges.md

 Let's look into the ways you can tell one from another.

-#### Differences between Wyckoff distribution and reaccumulation
+#### Wyckoff distribution vs Wyckoff reaccumulation

+Telling the difference between Wyckoff distribution and Wyckoff reaccumulation boils down to the basics.
+While these hard fundamentals do not mean much in fiat-based markets, by the logic of the matter they should apply better in crypto.

-Richard Wyckoff considered the basic principles of supply and demand and applied them to the markets.
+Richard Wyckoff considered the basic principles of supply and demand and applied them to the markets when he developed his trading method.

 > Excess supply leads to decrease in price, excess demand leads to price increase -- plus, if there is effort, in the markets the result must be proportional to it.
 The volume and the price change must be in harmony.